-The research of today is the clinical practice of tomorrow.
-Dr. Cattaneo's basic research into measles virus in the 1980s and 1990s has laid the foundations for the development of measles virus-based clinical trials of glioma, myeloma and ovarian cancer currently open at Mayo Clinic.
+New frontiers of virology include the generation of virus-derived vectors to eliminate cancer cells and deliver therapeutic genes to specific cells and organs.
+Dr. Cattaneo's basic research into measles virus has laid the foundations for the development of measles virus-based clinical trials of glioma, myeloma and ovarian cancer currently ongoing at Mayo Clinic.

-- Director, Virology and Gene Therapy Track, Mayo Graduate School, 2004-present
+- Director, Virology and Gene Therapy Track, Mayo Clinic Graduate School of Biomedical Sciences, 2004-2015.

 - American Society of Gene & Cell Therapy.